smok-serwis/coolamqp/README.md

 ## What's new

 * v0.90:
+  * first release with a *stable API*
-  * You can pick how your received _message.body_ will look like - bytes, memoryview, or maybe a totally zero-copy list of memoryviews?
+  * You can pick how your received _message.body_ will look like - bytes, a zero-copy-for-short-messages memoryview, or maybe a totally zero-copy list of memoryviews?

 * v0.89.1:
   * **Critical bugfix**: messages larger than a frame got corrupted